OT-OSM/linux_armour/README.md

 Role Variables
 --------------
 There are two types of variables i.e Mandatory and optional.
+Mandatory variables are those which should be configured as per CIS benchmark and Optional variables depends upon the service one is using.
+It can be enable or disable depending upon the requirements.

 ### Mandatory Variables